zita-ch/zita-ch.github.io/README.md

 ------
 ### **What's New:**
-+ Submitted a new [paper](https://arxiv.org/pdf/2204.04157.pdf) on low-cost and easy-to-tune imitation learning of bipedal locomotion.
 + Decided to go to ETH for the Master's Program in Robotics, Systems and Control in 2022 fall.

 ------